 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.

 Civil unrest/political tension

 Somalia was without an effective central government after the overthrow of the Said Barre government in 1991.
 Somalia concluded its transitional governance period in September 2012 and a new federal government has now taken its place.
 While some security advances were made by the African Union Mission in Somalia (AMISOM) and other forces in 2012, the security situation remains tense and unpredictable across much of the country and the threat of conflict or attacks by armed groups remains high.

 Security across Somalia, but particularly in southern and central Somalia and areas bordering Ethiopia and Kenya, remains unstable as a result of drought conditions.
-Food shortages remain common and have resulted in the displacement of thousands of people.
-The displacement of people has led to an increase in disease, greater strain on scarce resources, an increased risk of crime and higher security threats to foreigners.
+Food shortages are common and have resulted in the displacement of thousands of people.
+This has led to an increase in disease, an increased risk of crime and higher security threats to foreigners.

 Armed conflict is prevalent in south-central Somalia, including in and around Mogadishu where intense fighting is common and moving around the city is dangerous.
-The risk of violent attacks remains high.
 The security situation remains highly unstable and unpredictable.

 Areas frequented by civilians, including residential areas and markets, have increasingly come under attack.